mimic-sussex/sema/README.md

 ## Documentation

-Sema's _reference documentation_ is integrated in the application and comprises the following elements:
+Sema's _reference documentation_ is aimed at supporting users, it is integrated in the application and comprises the following elements:

 * [Default Livecoding Language](static/docs/default-livecoding-language.md)